 The Monarch Butterflies came through a few years ago.
 It turns out that our house and yard are in their annual migration path.
 The year of 2007 was particularly spectacular for us.
 I have one photo and several video clips from various years.
 This one from 2012 turned out well.
-I also have vides from 2007, 2010, 2011#1, 2011#2 for those devoted to this.
-We’re newbies to this, but the activity in our backyard may eventually prove to be our learning ground.
+I also have videos from 2007, 2010, 2011#1, 2011#2 for those devoted to this.
 There were many more Monarchs than those shown in the small-screen images.
 My photographic skills don’t do them justice.
 The Monarch population has dropped significantly in recent years.
 Various theories exist including loss of habitat, very cold winters at their roosting grounds in Mexico (the main destination of their multi-year migration) and the decrease in milkweed, one of their main sources of food, due to agricultural herbicides and roadside management.

 The “Minnesota Project” started June 2007 at Staples, MN.